 Looking inward at the strengths and weaknesses of specific market segments ( SWOT Analysis), looking outward at the public interests ( PESTLE), and recognizing the competition are necessary prerequisites to creating an effective marketing plan.
-Internal company files can reflect past successes and failures in product promotion, delivery and public appeal.
-Researchers will also look at the financial, operational and legal aspects of the business in terms of how each department can impact and support new marketing strategies.
+Internal company files can reflect past successes and failures in product promotion, delivery, and public appeal.
+Researchers will also look at the business's financial, operational, and legal aspects of how each department can impact and support new marketing strategies.
 Interviewing or surveying current and potential customers will expose both the public perception of the company's achievement thus far and opinions about the demand for new or improved products or services.
 Trade publications are a third and valuable source of information about market needs and current competition.

-From this gathered data, the company can analyse how well it is doing at present, its ability to bring a new product or service to market ( Ansoff Matrix) , the public demand for this new or improved offering, and the price at which a profit can be obtained.
+From this gathered data; the company can analyze how well it is doing at present, its ability to bring a new product or service to market ( Ansoff Matrix) The public demand for this new or improved offering, and the price at which a profit can be obtained.
 Demographics are created that will help pinpoint the target audience for each new offering.
 It is from this step that the company will decide whether to move forward or to delay action.

 PLAN THE MARKETING MIX